Lzhikai/siboor-voron/Voron-0.1/supplementary/README.md

 ***Github SIBOOR V0.1 kit assembly manual instruction.***

-* Page 10-11: In SIBOOR V0.1 kit, profile A and profile B are combined into one profile, both of which have been tapped and are common to each other.
+* Page 10-11: In SIBOOR V0.1 kit, extrusion A and profile B are combined into one profile, both of which have been tapped and are common to each other.
 C profile and H profile are combined into one profile, both of which are drilled and tapped, which are common to each other.

 * Page 14: The SIBOOR V0.1 kit uses the guide strip of purple PCB, so it does not need to use the printed parts and embedded M2 nut.